How To Fix An Unhealthy Relationship With Counseling

 - One or both partners feels trapped in the relationship

 Keep in mind that couples do fight and argue.
-Talking and debating issues is something that happens in healthy relationships, but if you and your partner seem to get nowhere when it comes to resolving problems, that is an unhealthy aspect to your relationship.
+Talking and debating issues are something that happens in healthy relationships.
+Still, if you and your partner seem to get nowhere when it comes to resolving problems, that is an unhealthy aspect of your relationship.
 It is also something that you need to work on.

 How to Fix an Unhealthy Relationship